-In 2019-20, Australia had nearly 76,000 red meat and livestock businesses, back 7% from 2018-19 and 7% below 2016-17 levels.
+In 2020-21, Australia had nearly 76,000 red meat and livestock businesses, back 7% from 2019-20 and 7% below 2016-17 levels.

-- The number of businesses within the red meat and livestock industry has remained relatively consistent in the last five years, peaking in 2015-16 before embarking on a downwards trajectory through to its lowest figure in 10 years in 2020-21. - The fall in red meat and livestock businesses since 2015 can be attributed to industry rationalisation through economies of scale.
+- The number of businesses within the red meat and livestock industry has remained relatively consistent in the last five years, peaking in 2015-16 before trending slightly downwards through to its lowest figure in 10 years in 2020-21. - The fall in red meat and livestock businesses since 2015 can be attributed to industry rationalisation achieve by growing economies of scale.

-In 2020-21 production (beef cattle, sheep farming and feedlots) accounted for 94.9% of all red meat and livestock businesses.
-Sales - which encompasses wholesale and retail - made up 3.6%, with the processing sector growing 1.3% year-on-year (Figure 34).
+In 2020-21 production (beef cattle and sheep farming, and feedlots) accounted for 95.4% of all red meat and livestock businesses.
+Sales - which encompasses the wholesale and retail sectors - made up 3.6% of the industries businesses, with the number of processing sector businesses growing 1.3% year-on-year (Figure 34).